mirunaish/gochat/README.md

 - I initially tried gorilla/mux, but that was more difficult to use so I switched to Gin.
 - originally I tried to have multiple group chatrooms, but that got complicated.
 - error checking and reporting in the client is not as robust as it should be, for time reasons
+- the design of the login page isn't responsive (it breaks if the window is resized)
 - I had difficulty setting up the formatter provided by the VS Code Go extension.
 - staticcheck keeps saying functions defined in a different file in the same package are undefined...
+- adding debugging logs in go is difficult (i couldn't log the request body to the console)
 - I made my AWS account more than a year ago so my free tier expired.
 - I tried signing up for Github Student for potential free DataOcean, but they still haven't processed my application.
 - I signed up for Mogenius because they promised free deployment but it was a lie.